- Read the mission statement and objectives of SEJ's Diversity Task Force (DTF).

 Pakistan-US Journalists Exchange

-The East-West Center in Honolulu accepted applications until October 8th for the 2014 Pakistan-United States Journalists Exchange, March 30-April 19.
+The East-West Center in Honolulu accepted applications until Oct 8 for the 2014 Pakistan-United States Journalists Exchange, Mar 30-Apr 19.
 Pakistani journalists visit Washington, D.C., New York City and Columbia, Missouri.
 U.S. journalists visit Islamabad, Lahore and Karachi, Pakistan.
-Deadline was October 8, 2013.
+Deadline was Oct 8, 2013.
+This multi-year project concluded in Oct 2014.

 Scotiabank/CJFE Journalism Fellowship

 This Sep-Apr fellowship is for mid-career Latin American journalists, held at Massey College, the Graduate Residential College in the University of Toronto, Canada.
 Enroll in any graduate or undergraduate courses and use the full facilities of the University.
 There are no educational prerequisites for a fellowship; nor does the fellow receive credits or degrees for work done during the year.
 Accommodation is provided by Massey College.
 The objective of the fellowship is to enhance inter-American understanding and promote dialogue through an exploration of current issues in journalism and free expression in the Americas in an academic setting.
-Deadline was March 1, 2013.
+Deadline was Mar 1, 2013.
+Not held for 2014/15 but returning for 2015/16.

 Jefferson Fellowships

 The Fellowships comprise one week of dialogue with professional colleagues and experts at the East-West Center in Hawaii, followed by a two-week study tour to cities in Asia or the U.S. Open to mid- and senior-level print, broadcast, and online journalists from the U.S. and Asia Pacific.
 Theme of the Spring 2014 Program is "Challenges of Democratic Transition."
-Deadline was November 12, 2013.
+Deadline was Nov 12, 2013.
+N/A in 2014.

 McCormick Foundation's New Media Women Entrepreneurs Program Offers Funding for Women-Led Projects